aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/cvp_studios_l3ls_evpn.rst

 ==============================================

-Our topology consists of two spines and four leafs.
-Any other switch should be ignored from a studios perspective.
+Our topology consists of two spines four leafs, aqnd two "hosts" for reachability testing.
 Our hosts will be pre-configured as L2 LACP trunk port-channels up to their respective leafs.
 VLAN 60 and 70 will be pre-configured with SVIs on each host for post change reachability testing.
 All underlay addressing will be performed by CVPS.

+The hosts are already configured via lab configlets, we will not be involving them in the Studios process.

 .. image:: images/cvp_studios_l3ls_evpn/3TOPO.PNG
    :align: center